RaghavBhardwaj18/UsedCarsPricePrediction/README.md

 ## Repository Contents

 **Used Cars Prediction.ipynb:** Google Colab notebook containing the web scraping code and data extraction process.
+**Raghav_Bhardwaj_Cars24_com.ipynb:** Google Colab notebook containing the web scraping code and data extraction process done by me as part of my contirbution to the team project.
 **Price Prediction of Used Cars.pdf:** The final project report submitted as part of our coursework, outlining the entire process and findings.

 ## How to Use